isomerpages/moe-chungchenghighm/_about-us/School History/School History.md

 In 2023&nbsp;, the school embarked on an upgrading project for the Administration Building (Zhulin Building) and Grand Auditorium.

+In 2024&nbsp;, the school celebrated her 85th anniversary with the broader Chung Cheng Family.
+Together with Chung Cheng High School (Yishun), and joined by Nanyang Junior College, we reaffirmed our shared heritage and collectively set our sights on Soaring to Greater Heights Together.

+The key events included:

+-	Homecoming Lunch, attended by 1000 alumni and guests with Minister for Education Chan Chun Sing as Guest of Honour

+-	Speech Day, as we affirmed the contributions and celebrated the achievements of our staff, students and partners

+-	Bazaar by the Lake, where students organised food stalls and activity booths to raise funds for the schools’ upgrading projects

+-	Combined Schools Concert, where our distinguished alumni Gao Meigui and Jarrell Ng joined our Performing Arts Groups for a night of reverie celebrating the sch

 Principals
 ----------